Welcome to the Kinesiology Alumni Society!

 As U-M Kinesiology students, you and I had the educational experience of a lifetime.
 We benefited from amazing degree programs… high-impact faculty research projects… hands-on learning opportunities… internships… mentoring… and the camaraderie that comes from being part of a close, family-like educational community.

-Thanks to the Kinesiology Alumni Society (KAS), you can maintain an active, lifelong association with the School.
+Thanks to the Kinesiology Alumni Society (KAS), you can maintain an active, lifelong association with our school.
 You can stay engaged.
 Meet fellow alums in your city and your state.
 Develop a worldwide professional network.
 Keep up with campus news and events.
 Stay in touch with classmates.
 Mentor students.
-And pay it forward by supporting the School as a volunteer and donor.
+And pay it forward by supporting the school as a volunteer and donor.